Troubleshooting the Flow Bar (Desktop) and Flow Bubble (Android)

 1. Confirm Flow is running.
 Look for the Flow icon in the menu bar at the top of your screen.
 If it's not there, open Wispr Flow from your Applications folder.

 3. Check permissions.
 Open System SettingsPrivacy & SecurityAccessibility and confirm Wispr Flow is enabled.
 Then check System SettingsPrivacy & SecurityMicrophone.
-If you toggle either permission, restart Flow.
+If you toggle a permission, Flow detects the change automatically and resumes once permissions are granted.

 5. Test in a different browser (Safari, Chrome, or Firefox).
-If the bar appears in one but not another, the issue is browser-specific — check for ad blockers or security extensions that may block overlays.
+If the bar appears in one but not another, check for ad blockers or security extensions that may block overlays.

 Dictate a short phrase in a text field.
 If the bar appears and text is transcribed, you're done.